enricorubagotti/normalize/README.md

 I am passing through isDate/isADate.pl to identify strings with a patterns

-It works and I should merge it with the file parser.pl
+It works and I should merge it with the file parser.pl Identify date is difficult, there are several formats, and is not necessary.
+I woyuld like to identify the column where the geographical information are stored.